 - I would scream for my coffee and if it was too hot or too cold, I would throw it on the floor and shout WARM!! – well, I hate warm coffee, so I would probably shout HOTTER!

-- Then I would lie on the couch and demand that my favourite show be put on!
+- Then I would lie on the couch and demand that my favorite show is put on!

 - Then, walking into my office, I would throw all the contents on my desk onto the floor and repack it back onto the desk with precision – at least what I think is precision.